JBoulic/JBoulic.github.io/cube/README.md

 - Similar to corners.

 ### Touch devices

-The web contents (page) are divided into 4 parts:
+Touch controls are used for BLD mode.

+The height of the screen is divided in 3.

+Top:
+- Left side: switch between corners and edges.
+- Right side: select algorithm.
+- Middle: generate random algorithm in the current mode (corners or edges).

+Middle:
-- Touch the top-left part of the screen to reset the current algorithm to the beginning.
+- Left: Reset the current algorithm to the beginning.
-- Touch the top-right to jump to the end.
+- Right: Jump to the end of the current algorithm.

+Bottom:
-- Touch the bottom-left/right to go backwards/forward in the sequences of the algorithm.
+- Left: go forward in the sequences of the current algorithm.
+- Right: go backwards.

 When the actions above are not applicable, a random corner or edge algorithm is selected.